nestibry/umnbc-mod09-professional-readme-generator/assets/output/generated-readme.md

 ## License

- The content of this application is licensed under the [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/)
+ The content of this application is licensed under the [Boost Software License 1.0](https://choosealicense.com/licenses/bsl-1.0/)